Backpacking is a popular pursuit because it’s a great way to relax, switch off and immerse yourself in all of nature’s glory.

 Pregnancy can take its toll on your body and your energy levels, whether in the form or back or foot pain or becoming tired much more easily, so don’t feel embarrassed or self-conscious if you need to take frequent breaks or are going slower than usual.

-It’s also worth remembering that experts recommend avoiding high altitude while pregnant, particularly because the common symptoms of mountain sickness (such as insomnia, headache, and nausea) are also pregnancy side-effects, making it tricky to distinguish the cause of these symptoms.
+It’s also worth remembering that experts recommend avoiding high altitude while pregnant, particularly because the common symptoms of mountain sickness (such as insomnia, headache, and nausea) are also pregnancy side-effects.

 So stick to trails that are at a relatively low altitude, and always go easy if you’re ascending to higher elevations during your trip.